 On or about February 21, 2018, Star Mountain filed a voluntary petition commencing a Chapter 11 bankruptcy in the United States Bankruptcy Court for the District of Arizona.
 The filing of the bankruptcy case stayed the SGS and Aviano litigation against Star Mountain.
 The bankruptcy court has confirmed a Chapter 11 plan of liquidation in the bankruptcy proceedings, which went effective on July 8, 2019.
-The Chapter 11 plan provides for the appointment of a Plan Trustee to liquidate all of the remaining assets owned by Star Mountain, including causes of action held by Star Mountain.
+The Chapter 11 plan provides for the appointment of a Plan Trustee to liquidate all of the remaining assets owned by Star Mountain, including causes of action owned by Star Mountain.
 The Chapter 11 plan indicates that the Plan Trustee will investigate, and may pursue, potential fraudulent conveyance claims against the Company.
-As of the date hereof, the Plan Trustee has not made demand on the Company with respect to any alleged claim, and has not commenced any litigation against the Company.
-The Company believes that any alleged claim of fraudulent conveyance by the Plan Trustee (if ever asserted) would be wholly without merit and will defend against any action by the Plan Trustee if and when commenced.
+In addition, in August of 2019, the Plan Trustee sent a written demand to the Company to perform what the Plan Trustee asserts are the Company's remaining monetary obligations under the Purchase Agreement.
+As of the date hereof, the Plan Trustee has not commenced any litigation against the Company.
+The Company believes that any alleged claim of fraudulent conveyance by the Plan Trustee (if ever asserted), and/or any claim by the Plan Trustee that the Company has otherwise acted improperly in regard to the Purchase Agreement (if ever asserted), would be wholly without merit and will defend against any action by the Plan Trustee if and when commenced.